Journalist Ophélie Meunier placed under police protection after reporting on Islamism in Roubaix

 Mr. Delbar, as well as three members of the association are summoned to the Lille Criminal Court on Tuesday, the first for embezzlement “by negligence”, the others for “breach of trust”.
 A date set well before the broadcast of the report.

-However, this trial could be postponed: two lawyers have asked for time to study the case.
+However, this trial might be postponed: two lawyers have asked for time to study the case.
 And Guillaume Delbar, as well as his advice, were positive for Covid at the end of the week.

-“I could have been wrong”
+“I might have been wrong”

 Mr. Delbar has just been given a six-month suspended prison sentence and two years of ineligibility for his participation in a fraudulent system of tax exemption via micro-parties.
 He appealed.